Yuyu-Liu11037/deep-learning-notebook/paper notes/Scribble-Supervised MIS.md

 ![Figure](../images/Scribble-SupervisedTable2.png "Analysis")

-It can be observed that compared with CR and CPS, using our proposed PLS leads to the best performance.
+It can be observed that compared with CR and CPS, using the proposed PLS leads to the best performance.

 Moreover, the paper also investigated the performance when α is set to a ﬁxed value (0.5) and dynamic values.
 The result demonstrates the effectiveness of the proposed dynamically mixing strategy and the main ($\theta_{d_1}$) and auxiliary ($\theta_{d_2}$) decoders achieve very similar results.